EaseUS VideoKit

 What is AAC?

-Advanced Audio Coding (AAC) is an audio file format introduced in 1997 to be a successor to the MP3 format.
-Several companies created the AAC like Sony, Nokia, AT&T, and Bell Labs.
+Advanced Audio Coding (AAC) is an audio file format introduced in 1997 as a successor to the MP3 format.
+Several companies, like Sony, Nokia, AT&T, and Bell Labs, created the AAC.
 AAC claims to offer improved sound quality at existing mp3 bitrates.
 AAC is part of the MPEG2 and MPEG4 specifications.
 The AAC sampling frequency ranges from 8kHz to 96kHz and is much broader than the previous model.

 This coding system is what is called an irreversible file format.
 It provides a rich audio experience by effectively removing extra data from files without compromising audio quality.
 AAC is a widespread audio file format used on many platforms, including popular forums like iTunes and PlayStation 3.